mszostok/version/README.md

 - For Go 1.18+, detect `version`, `commit`, `commitDate`, and `dirtyBuild` automatically
   - Allow version data overriding via `-ldflags`
-- Print the version in YAML, JSON, short, and pretty formats
+- Print the version in the YAML, JSON, short, and pretty formats
 - Detect and display an upgrade notice if a newer version has been released
 - Automatically disable color output for non-tty output streams
   - Handle the version and upgrade notices separately